vippsas/vipps-woocommerce/readme.txt

 There are several filters and hooks you can use to customize the behaviour of this plugin:
  * 'woo_vipps_is_available': Takes a boolean availability argument and the gateway and must return true or false
  * 'woo_vipps_express_checkout_available': Takes a boolean availability argument and the gateway and must return true or false.
+ * 'woo_vipps_cart_express_checkout_button': Recieves a complete button text and the URL needed to proceed to the express checkout page.

 == Changelog ==